mgba-emu/mgba/README.md

 Compiling
 ---------

 Compiling requires using CMake 3.1 or newer.
-GCC and Clang are both known to work to compile mGBA, but Visual Studio 2013 and older are known not to work.
-Support for Visual Studio 2015 and newer is coming soon.
+GCC, Clang and Visual Studio 2019 known to work to compile mGBA.

 #### Docker building